cfu288/CellNeuro/Notes.md

             * At nodes with no myelin, axons have a high conc of v gated Na+ channels, therefore lower thesholds
             * very few v-gated Na channels remain under myelin, K+ channels more evenly distributed.
 But myelin blocks channels
             * the small Cm of myelin lowers the Tau ( time needed for charges to move) and raises the lambda as charges dont leak back out
-            * So a Vm Change  at one point  on a myelinated axon can move farther, faster than one on unmylenated axon.
+            * So a Vm Change  at one point  on a myelinated axon can move farther, faster than one on unmyelenated axon.
           * Space constant -
 * Types of transmission
   * **Electrical Synaptic Transmission** - ionic charge moves directly between neurons through channels (Connexons)